 Murrells Inlet

-For a totally relaxing experience, try kayaking through the marsh or stroll the ½-mile MarshWalk — a wooden boardwalk that meanders along the scenic saltwater estuary.
+For a totally relaxing experience, try kayaking through the marsh or strolling the ½-mile MarshWalk — a wooden boardwalk that meanders along the scenic saltwater estuary.
 Want to kick it up a notch?
 Take a thrilling airboat ride through the mangroves and see if you can spot any gators.

 Sea Screamer or Sea Thunder